Aging America: Baby boomers push nation's median age to almost 39 as fewer children are born

 There are important social and economic consequences to an aging population, including the ability of working-age adults to support older people through Social Security and Medicare contributions.
 The Census Bureau calculates a dependency ratio, defined as the number of children plus the number of seniors per 100 working-age people.
 While the dependency ratio decreased for children from 2010 to 2020, it increased for seniors by 6.8 people.

 At the top end of the age spectrum, the number of people over 100 increased by half, from more than 53,000 people to more than 80,000.
-The share of men living into old age also jumped, benefitting from a century of vaccines and antibiotic developments, improvements in surgery and better treatment of diseases, said Thomas Perls, a professor of medicine at Boston University.
+The share of men living into old age also jumped.
+Both groups benefited from a century of vaccines and antibiotic developments, improvements in surgery and better treatment of diseases, said Thomas Perls, a professor of medicine at Boston University.

 The Census Bureau released two earlier data sets from the 2020 census in 2021: state population figures used to decide how many congressional seats each state gets and redistricting numbers used to draw political districts.
-Thursday's data release was delayed by almost two years because of pandemic-related difficulties gathering the information and efforts by the Census Bureau to implement a new, controversial privacy protection method that uses algorithms to add intentional errors to obscure the identity of any given respondent.
+Thursday's data release was delayed by almost two years because of COVID-19 pandemic-related difficulties gathering the information and the bureau's efforts to implement a new, controversial privacy protection method that uses algorithms to add intentional errors to obscure the identity of any given respondent.

-This was the first census since the U.S. Supreme Court legalized same-sex marriage in 2015, and it showed same-sex households made up 1.7% of coupled households.
-Since the census didn’t ask about sexual orientation, it didn’t capture LGBTQ+ people who are single or don’t live with a partner or spouse.
+This was the first census since the U.S. Supreme Court legalized same-sex marriage in 2015.
+The tally showed that more than half of U.S. households were coupled households, where partners or spouses live together, and same-sex households made up 1.7% of coupled households.

 Maine was the oldest state in the U.S., with a median age of 45.1, as more baby boomers aged out of the workforce.
 Puerto Rico had a median age in the same range, at 45.2, as an exodus of working-age adults left the island after a series of hurricanes and government mismanagement.
 Older adults in four states — Florida, Maine, Vermont and West Virginia — made up more than a fifth of those states' populations.